Skip to main content

 admin_pubkey: <pubkey from .chromia/config>

-Explanation of example configuration:
+Explanation of the example configuration:

 • module: main: Specifies that the main module is used for this blockchain configuration.